Face Vendor Recognition Test (FRVT) Homepage

 Face Recognition Vendor Tests (FRVT) provide independent government evaluations of commercially available and prototype face recognition technologies.
 These evaluations are designed to provide U.S. Government and law enforcement agencies with information to assist them in determining where and how facial recognition technology can best be deployed.
 In addition, FRVT results help identify future research directions for the face recognition community.

 FRVT 2012 will test state-of-the-art face recognition performance..
 It will use very large sets of facial imagery to measure the accuracy and computational efficiency of face recognition algorithms developed in commercial and academic communities worldwide.
-The test itself will commence in late July 2012 and run through to the end of the year.
+The test itself will commence in late July 2012 and run through to the end of 2013.
 The detailed plans, procedures and progress of the test are documented on the FRVT 2012 homepage .